-The SDC, formerly known as DE, FP, and SLF, helps to enforce all matters regarding, as the name states, the design and construction of maritime vessels, including materials, measurement matters, certifications, and load lines.
+The SDC, formerly known as DE, FP, and SLF, helps to enforce all matters regarding, as the name states, the design and construction of maritime vessels, including materials, measurement matters, certifications, and load-lines.
 This Sub-Committee also helps to ensure the safety of fishermen and their ships.

 Like the SDC, the SSE focuses on ship-related matters, in this case, the systems and equipment of the vessels.
 This can include things like machinery, electrical equipment installations, and the testing (and approval) of new systems.
-The SSE also implements life-saving appliances, as well as takes regular analyses of incident and casualties related to a ship’s system or equipment.
+The SSE also implements life-saving appliances, as well as takes regular analyses of incidents and casualties related to a ship’s system or equipment.

 Stay Well-Informed on Maritime Matters